dra2020/vtd_data/README.md

 ## 2020 Shapes
 For the states CA, HI, OR and WV we use 2020 Block Groups instead of VTDs.
 Also, for ME, county subdivisions were added for counties with no VTDs.

-The census files contain 2010 demographic data, both total population and voting age population, and 2018 and 2019 American Community Survey (5-year) population estimates and citizen voting age population (CVAP) estimates.
+The census files contain 2010 demographic data, both total population and voting age population, and 2018, 2019 and 2020 American Community Survey (5-year) population estimates and citizen voting age population (CVAP) estimates.
 All of the data is orginally from the U.S. Census Bureau.

-The election files will be uploaded for each state after we have 2020 election data for that state.
+We have election data through 2021 for each state.

 All data was disaggregated to 2020 census blocks by Dave's Redistricting using the method by Voting and Election Science Team (except 2019 ACS was already done by VEST).
 (Amos, Brian, 2021, "2020 Census Block Crosswalk Data", https://doi.org/10.7910/DVN/T9VMJO, Harvard Dataverse, V2)